GorGylka/Server2PS2/README.md

 (careful, it will format your MemoryCard)
 -Install FMCB Multi-install ( Press ```L1``` ```L1``` ```Down``` ```X``` ), Confirm
 -Exit, Reboot PS2, Eject USB from PS2
+This will install the latest FMCB and OPENTUNA on one card.
+This combination of Apps should work on most (if not all) Slim PS2

 <h3 align="center">Manual:</h3>